DiamondLightSource/httomo/docs/source/backends/list.rst

 HTTomolib library (CPU)
 --------------------------
-`HTTomolib <https://github.com/DiamondLightSource/httomolib>`_ library is similar to HTTomolibgpu, but contains only CPU modules.
+`HTTomolib <https://github.com/DiamondLightSource/httomolib>`_ library is similar to HTTomolibgpu, but contains mostly CPU modules.

-*The HTTomo releases usually support a specific version of the backend package.
-Please check that the YAML templates are linked to the version advertised in the release.*
+.. note:: The HTTomo release usually supports a specific version of the backend package.
+Please check that the YAML templates are linked to the version advertised in the release.